 As I spend time examining the Common Core State Standards for math, I am struck by how powerful the mathematics is in there.
 What concerns me the most is that the CCSS was written by mathematicians who have a fantastic handle on what mathematicians need to know, but I think the documents lack a bit of down-to-earth verbiage for teachers and students.
 When I read the 8 mathematical practices, I was impressed at how the practices discussed the habits of mind that it takes to be a mathematician.
 The more I read it, though, the more I realized how difficult it would be in its current state to use in the K-8 classroom.
 For the past two years, I have used the 8 practices in my classroom (grades 6-8) to not only drive my instruction, but to guide the methods that I use to help students become mathematicians.
 I also have a version of the practices for the lower grade levels (K-3).
 Over the course of two years, I feel that I created a student-friendly version of the practices and engaging lessons to help students use them every day in the classroom.
-I have a narrated power-point to explain my lessons and there are documents to use in the classroom at my websitesmall_picture_8_practices.
+I have a narrated power-point to explain my lessons and there are documents to use in the classroom at my website.

 Welcome to my blog!